chamkank/downtime-twitter-bot/README.md

   - Tweet to send when the website experiences downtime (*DOWNTIME_MESSAGE*)
   - Tweet to send when the website goes back up (*DOWNTIME_FINISHED_MESSAGE*).

-The twitter bot will be active and polling every minute as long as *bot.py* is running.
+The twitter bot will be active and polling every *POLLING_TIME* seconds (60 seconds by default) as long as *bot.py* is running.